6 Best Defibrillators for the Office: A Buyer’s Guide

 True readiness means having a system in place to manage every detail, from routine inspections to complex state regulations.
 Common problems often arise from simple oversights, like having an AED with expired pads, a locked cabinet with no key nearby, or zero documentation when an auditor asks.
 Manually tracking battery expiration dates, pad replacements, and software updates is a logistical challenge that leaves too many organizations vulnerable.
 Building a proactive maintenance and compliance plan is the only way to have confidence that your device is prepared to save a life.
 This involves regular checks, diligent tracking of supplies, and staying current on a shifting landscape of rules and manufacturer updates.
 It’s not just about having the device; it’s about ensuring it’s a reliable asset in your emergency response plan.

-Perform Daily and Monthly Checks
+Your Simple Daily and Monthly Checklist

 A quick visual check can be the difference between a successful rescue and a device failure.
 At least monthly, and ideally more often, someone should confirm that the AED’s status indicator shows it’s ready for use (usually a green light or checkmark).
 Make sure the device is accessible, unobstructed, and that its supplies, like pads and a rescue kit, are intact.
 These simple inspections help you catch issues like a low battery or a missing component before an emergency strikes.
 A documented log of these checks is also a key piece of evidence that you are properly maintaining your device.